-Glencar Waterfall, County Leitrim - located slightly inland, it's so pretty WB Yeats immortalised it in a poem; Lissadell House in County Sligo, a beautiful Greek-Revival house in lovely countryside: Ballycrov National Park in County Mayo, with blanket bog and mountain terrain.
+Glencar Waterfall, County Leitrim - it's so pretty WB Yeats immortalised it in a poem; Lissadell House in County Sligo, a beautiful Greek-Revival house in lovely countryside: Ballycroy National Park in County Mayo. with blanket bog and mountain terrain.